-It requires fewer lines of code for writing a specific function in Python than writing the same function in Node.js.
-However, it doesn’t always matter as the length of your code highly depends on your programming paradigm and style.
+It requires fewer lines of code to write a specific function in Python than writing the same function in Node.js.
+However, it doesn’t always matter, as the length of your code highly depends on your programming paradigm and style.

 Node.js VS Python: Both Node.js and Python have an easy learning curve.
 So it’s difficult to point out which one is easier, and it depends on your personal preferences.
 Therefore, both technologies win a point here.

 Node.js has a large and active community.
 It is a mature and open-source language with a massive user community.
 Even though it is relatively younger than Python, you can find Node.js developers from all over the world.
 Moreover, developers can always rely on peer support.